metagov/daostar/DAOIPs/daoip-7.md

 ```
 Evaluating the above JSON in the light of EAS reveals that:

-- every EAS attestation is directly linked to the schema it utilized and thereby, to the schema owner.
-As the registry stores a record of the schema owner, it is unnecessary to have an “issuer” field in every attestation;
+- every EAS attestation is directly linked to the schema it utilizes and thereby, to the schema owner.
+As anyone can query the registry for information on the schema owner, it is unnecessary to have an `issuer` field in every attestation;
--  every EAS attestation, by default, has an attestation UID using which someone can obtain the attestation.
-Hence it is unnecessary to include an attestationURI in each attestation;
+-  every EAS attestation, by default, has an attestation UID using which anyone can obtain the data associated to the attestation.
+This can essentially be treated as the `attestationURI` of each attestation;
--  expiration date of any EAS attestation can be set as well as retrieved without it being enforced at the schema level;
+-  `expirationDate` of any EAS attestation can be set as well as retrieved without it being enforced at the schema level;
--  context can be set via the the EAS-context-attestation method, hence setting it at the schema level is not required;
+-  `context` can be set via the the EAS-context-attestation method, hence setting it at the schema level is not required;
--  credentialSubject is part of the explicit and implicit structure of the verifiable credential standard and thus of DAOIP-3, which organizes all attestations as declarations about an entity.
-EAS does not natively call out a credentialSubject, however, we ALWAYS expect the data in your attestation to reference one or more "subjects'', per the VC standard.
-Additionally, as we have removed all components that ensure interoperability at the schema level, we expect each field simply being a credentialSubject property.
+-  `credentialSubject` is part of the explicit and implicit structure of the verifiable credential standard and thus of DAOIP-3, which organizes all attestations as declarations about an entity.
+EAS does not natively call out a credentialSubject, however, we ALWAYS expect the data in your attestation to reference one or more "subjects", per the VC standard.
+Additionally, as we have removed all components that ensure interoperability at the schema level, we expect each field (other than `context`, if it is an inline field) simply being a `credentialSubject` property.
 There may be exceptions to this;
 -  note that each schema is in essence an attestation type.
-Hence it seemed best not to pre-define them due to the diversity of use cases supported by EAS.
+Hence it seemed best not to pre-define `attestation types` due to the diversity of schemas supported by EAS.

 Consider the `Attestation Issuer URI` defined by DAOIP-3: